micr0-dev/UEnodeTweaks/README.md

 ### Hover Highlight (Ctrl + Hover)
 Hold Ctrl and hover over a node to dim all unrelated nodes and wires.
 Only the hovered node and its direct neighbors stay fully visible.
 Fades in and out smoothly.

+## Installation

+Download the latest release, drop the `UEnodeTweaks` folder into your project's `Plugins/` directory, and restart the editor.
+Enable the plugin in **Edit → Plugins** if it isn't already.
+Settings are in **Editor Preferences → Plugins → UE Node Tweaks**.